You are here:

 This webpage is designed to assist District Test Coordinators (DTCs), School Test Coordinators (STCs), and Test Administrators (TAs) give valid and reliable state assessments in a timely and secure manner.

 Our state’s online system for assessments.
-Test Coordinators and Administrators use the OAKS portal to assign accessibility supports to students, set up and administer test sessions, and view student participation and performance reports.
+Test Coordinators and Administrators use the OSAS portal to assign accessibility supports to students, set up and administer test sessions, and view student participation and performance reports.
 Parents and students can access practice tests via the portal to familiarize themselves with the test experience and question design.

-The 2017-2018 Test Administration Manual outlines policies and procedures for the Oregon statewide assessments, as well as the NAEP, and PSAT/NMSQT® assessments to ensure both test reliability and validity from classroom to classroom, teacher to teacher, school to school, and district to district.
+The 2018-2019 Test Administration Manual outlines policies and procedures for the Oregon statewide assessments, as well as the NAEP, and PSAT/NMSQT® assessments to ensure both test reliability and validity from classroom to classroom, teacher to teacher, school to school, and district to district.

 Describes the requirements for Essential Skills assessment options, including requirements regarding development, administration, and scoring of assessments.

 This manual is intended for educators and parents who are interested in a general overview of the Oregon's Extended Assessments - including a description of its architecture (organization and format as well as a review of decision-making for implementation), general administration, and scoring procedures.
 An overview of this year's Extended Assessments and the administration of such will be covered at the Qualified Assessor and Qualified Trainer Training meetings in November and under the "Training" tab on Oregon's Training & Proficiency website.

 The OSAS Online Test Administrator User Guide is designed to familiarize Test Administrators with the TA and Student Interfaces used to administer Mathematics and ELA, Science and Social Sciences, and ELPA.